 Protection Against Extreme Temperatures

 Climate-controlled storage keeps your items safe from both heat and cold.
 This includes seasonal highs and lows as well as rapid changes in temperature from daytime to nighttime.
 Fluctuating temperatures can make materials expand and contract repeatedly, potentially cracking items made from wood and melting or warping certain kinds of plastic.
-They can also make some chemicals deteriorate more quickly, which is why you may notice that photographs and documents that aren’t stored properly turn yellow and brittle over time.
+They can also make some chemicals deteriorate more quickly, which is why you may notice that photographs and paper documents that aren’t stored properly turn yellow and brittle over time.

 Moisture Control